-To circumvent this problem in ungauged basins/at drainage-network-scales, to date researchers have used ‘global-scope’ hydraulic geometry (HG) models: simple power law relations between hydraulic properties and discharge (Leopold and Maddock, 1953) that are trained on extensive hydraulics datasets.
-This is the approach used in upscaling V to continental/global river networks and has proven useful in those settings (e.g. Borges et al., 2004; Horgby et al., 2019; Lauerwald et al., 2015; Raymond et al., 2013).
-However, it has long been established that HG parameters exhibit high spatial variability across landscapes and vary significantly from river to river (Park, 1977; Rhodes, 1977).
+To circumvent this problem in ungauged basins and at network-scale, researchers have used ‘global-scope’ hydraulic geometry (HG) models: simple power law relations between in this case V and discharge that are trained on extensive hydraulics datasets(e.g. Leopold and Maddock, 1953; Borges et al., 2004; Horgby et al., 2019; Lauerwald et al., 2015; Raymond et al., 2013).
+However, it has long been established that HG parameters are highly variable across landscapes and from river to river (Park, 1977; Rhodes, 1977).
 Because of this, a large body of geomorphology work has attempted to parse out process-based explanations for HG parameters (e.g. Dingman, 2007; Ferguson, 1986; Parker et al., 2007; Singh, 2003) and an open research question is how to best prescribe a set of HG parameters to a given river (particularly at the global scale).
-A potential alternative to this approach is to directly estimate a river’s hydraulic properties using remote sensing (RS) data.
+Xxx give me a sentence or two on the problems with this is approach here.
+You bury the problem with the sentence “however, it has long” but then cover it up.
+The transition doesn’t work without closing this paragraph with a supported (i.e. with citations) statement explicitly defining why we can’t do the global scope HG approach. xxx

-Remote hydraulic estimation is itself a burgeoning subfield within remote sensing of hydrology and an analogue to the problem presented here is the remote sensing of river discharge (RSQ- see Gleason and Durand (2020) for a thorough review).
+A potential alternative to this ‘global-scope’ HG approach is to directly estimate a river’s hydraulic properties (e.g. V) from remote sensing (RS) data.
+Remote sensing of river hydraulics is a burgeoning subfield within remote sensing of hydrology, typically in service of remote sensing of river discharge (RSQ- see Gleason and Durand (2020) for a thorough review).
 There are many ways to perform RSQ, from calibrating RS data to local channel hydraulics (e.g. Brakenridge et al., 2007; Pavelsky, 2014; Pavelsky and Smith, 2009; Tarpanelli et al., 2013) to calibrating hydraulic/hydrologic models with both in situ and RS data (e.g. Bjerklie et al., 2005; Chandanpurkar et al., 2017; Lin et al., 2019; Neal et al., 2009) to methods that use no in situ information in their hydraulic/hydrologic models (termed 'ungauged approaches').
 Many, but not all, of these ungauged approaches were developed in the context of the upcoming NASA/CNES/UKSA/CSA Surface Water and Ocean Topography (SWOT) satellite mission.
-I don't know if introducing SWOT via RSQ is the best idea.
-Maybe I should just introduce SWOT on its own?